 What is Mount Nysa?

-Mount Nysa was a legendary mountain in the ancient Greek world, believed to be the birthplace of the god Dionysus and home to his maenads, or wild female followers.
+Mount Nysa was a legendary mountain in the ancient Greek world, believed to be the birthplace of the god Dionysos and home to his maenads, or wild female followers.
 According to myth, Mount Nysa was covered in lush forests and greenery, and was said to be the location of a sacred grove and temple.

-The mountain throughout history was associated with the divine feminine and the cycles of nature; she was a source of healing and transformation for those brave enough to ascend her slopes.
+The mountain throughout history was associated with the feminine divine and the cycles of nature; she was a source of healing and transformation for those brave enough to ascend her slopes.

 As a mythical place, Mount Nysa is nowhere.

 In this way, Mount Nysa is everywhere.